EugenRascanu/Warplanes/README.md

  ![Buildpacks](images/buildpacks.jpg)

  * The Heroku app has been linked to the repository
+ * Within Heroku, click on DEPLOY

+ ## Credits

+ * This project uses the [Code Institute student template](https://github.com/Code-Institute-Org/python-essentials-template) for deploying the third portfolio project, the Python command-line project.
- * Within Heroku, the app has been DEPLOYED
+ * Code Institute's ["Ultimate Battleships"](https://p3-battleships.herokuapp.com) inspired the README section and ["Warplanes"](https://warplanes.herokuapp.com) app